ept/blog/src/_posts/2021-01-13-decentralised-content-moderation.md

 -------------------------------------------

 In decentralised social media, I believe that ultimately it should be the users themselves who decide what is acceptable or not.
-This will have to be through some human process of debate and deliberation, although technical tools and some degree of automation may be able to support the process and make it more efficient.
+This governance will have to take place through some human process of debate and deliberation, although technical tools and some degree of automation may be able to support the process and make it more efficient.
 Rather than simplistic censorship resistance, or giving administrators dictatorial powers, we should work towards ethical principles, democratic control, and accountability.

 I realise that my proposals are probably naive and smack of “computer scientist finally discovers why the humanities are important”.
 Therefore, if you know of any work that is relevant to this topic